geoschem/GCHP/docs/source/user-guide/compiling.rst

     $ cmake . -D<NAME>="<VALUE>"

-where :literal:`<NAME>` is the name of the setting, and :literal:`<VALUE>` is the value that you are assigning it.
+where :literal:`<NAME>` is the name of the setting, and :literal:`<VALUE>` is the value you are assigning it.
 These settings are persistent and saved in your build directory.
-You can set multiple variables in a single command, and you can run :program:`cmake` as many times as you need to configure your desired settings.
+You can set multiple variables in the same command, and you can run :program:`cmake` as many times as needed to configure your desired settings.

 .. note::
    The :literal:`.` argument is important.
 It is the path to your build directory which is :literal:`.` here.

-GCHP has no required build settings.
+No build settings are required.
 You can find the complete list of :ref:`GCHP's build settings here <gchp_build_options>`.
-The most frequently used build setting is :literal:`RUNDIR` which lets you specify one or more run directories to install GCHP to.
-Here, "install" refers to copying the compiled executable, and some supplemental files with build settings, to your run directories.
+The most common setting is :literal:`RUNDIR`, which lets you specify one or more run directories to install GCHP to.
+Here, "install" refers to copying the compiled executable, and some supplemental files with build settings, to your run directory/directories.

 .. note::
-    You can even update build settings after you compile GCHP.
+    You can update build settings after you compile GCHP.
 Simply rerun :program:`make` and (optionally) :program:`make install`, and the build system will automatically figure out what needs to be recompiled.

-Since there are no required build settings, for this tutorial we will stick with the default settings.
+Since there are no required build settings, so here, we will stick with the default settings.

 You should notice that when you run :program:`cmake` it ends with: